obrien-lab-psu/Failure-to-Form_Native_Entanglements/Processing_LiP-MS_data/README.md

 If you have the [SLUG] then you can use the command files located [here](src/command_lists/Overlap.cmds) to reproduce the analysis of overlap of genes and PK-cutsites at various refolding times done in this work.
 Please modify any other pathing as necessary.

 ### Results of overlap analysis
 Here we analyze the overlap of those genes that had a native SPA greater thant the 50th percentile and atleast 50% of their canonical uniprot sequence resolved in the experiment in the absence of any chaperones.
-We observe a stastically signifcant overlap of 67.9% across all three refolding times and 76.6% when considering the 5min and 2hr timepoints.
+We observe a stastically signifcant overlap of 67.9% across all three refolding times (with 40.1% of the signficant changes in structure consistent) and 76.6% when considering the 5min and 2hr timepoints (with 57.7% of the signficant changes in structure consistent).

 #### Gene overlap (Experimental)
 ![EXP GeneOverlapVenn3Diagram_spa50_LiPMScov50_ent_genes_C](Figures/GeneOverlap/EXP/GeneOverlapVenn3Diagram_spa50_LiPMScov50_ent_genes_C.png)